MAYA-1-0/KInematics_And_Odometry/README.md

 Dynamixel MX106 motors are employed for the work, Dynamixel motors offer excellent features like precise position control, PID correction (less backlash), 360-degree position control, and fast communication.
 Several rotations from each wheel are separately subscribed over a ROS topic and are denoted as Nr, Nl, Nb in the calculations which are divided by a factor of 4096 which is the total number of steps in the dynamixel motor.

+This project was built and Deployed on 2 Nvidia Jetson nano devices, so for communication between various sensors and wheels connected to both devices (

 ### Usage and Requirements